Westin Book Cadillac Hotel

-The Westin Book Cadillac Detroit is an historic skyscraper hotel in downtown Detroit, Michigan, within the Washington Boulevard Historic District.
+The Westin Book Cadillac Detroit is a historic hotel in downtown Detroit, Michigan, within the Washington Boulevard Historic District.
 Designed in the Neo-Renaissance style, and opened as the Book-Cadillac Hotel in 1924, the 349 ft, 31-story, 453-room hotel includes 65 exclusive luxury condominiums and penthouses on the top eight floors.
 It reopened in October 2008, managed by Westin Hotels, after a $200-million restoration.